isaacy2012/GetGradeVUW/README.md

 <b>Sends an email on new result</b>

-GetGrade checks the ECS Assessment marks every 15-30 minutes (random to stop accidentally synchronizing and overloading the server if there are many users) to check if there is a new result.
+GetGrade checks the VUW student records every 15-30 minutes (random to stop accidentally synchronizing and overloading the server if there are many users) to check if there is a new result.
 If there is, it uses your gmail account and sends you an email!

 <b>Automatic login</b>

-Automatically logs into the ECS Assessment Marks page by encrypting and storing your username and password.
+Automatically logs into the VUW student records page by encrypting and storing your username and password.
+It also reduces the number of repeated logins by storing cookies that a normal browser might, so that after the first login, it should automatically be logged in.

 <b>Active Hours</b>